kubeflow/website/content/docs/about/contributing.md

     [prow](https://prow.k8s.io) ([@k8s-ci-robot](https://github.com/k8s-ci-robot/)) applies an
     `approved` label
 - Phase 3: Automation merges the PR:

   - If all of the following are true:

       - All required labels are present (eg: `lgtm`, `approved`)
       - Any blocking labels are missing (eg: there is no `do-not-merge/hold`, `needs-rebase`)

   - And if any of the following are true:

       - there are no presubmit prow jobs configured for this repo
       - there are presubmit prow jobs configured for this repo, and they all pass after automatically being re-run one last time

   - Then the PR will automatically be merged

-### Quirks of the Process
+### Quirks of the process

 There are a number of behaviors we've observed that while _possible_ are discouraged, as they go against the intent of this review process.
 Some of these could be prevented in the future, but this